RodrickVy/1800_202510_BBY02/README.md

 ## Contributors
 - **Ken Lee** - BCIT CST Student in Term 1 with a passion for sports, exercise, and bringing people together.
 First year learning how to code!
-- **Rodrick Vy** - A Term 1 CST student at BCIT, passionate about briging 💻 software, 🏢 business and 🎨 design together to solve problems.
+- **Rodrick Vyizigiro** - A Term 1 CST student at BCIT, passionate about bridging 💻 software, 🏢 business and 🎨 design together to solve problems.

 ---